MUTHUSINGAM/Semanticfield/README.md

 ### Step 1

-Login using one of the demo accounts.
+Login using one of the accounts.(exiting credentials)

 ---